 The ever-cheerful tulip, it’s shape and range of colour is a feast for the eye!
 You can find them in a single or double row of petals, whilst there are also eye-catching fringed and parrot tulips with serrated petals, and there’s the playful lily-flowered tulip.
 Peony tulips look like peonies, and French tulips are tall and have large flowers

 Symbolism: If you give someone tulips, you’re also giving them a message.
 Hence red tulips mean passionate love, and with black tulips you’re saying: ‘I love you so much I will sacrifice everything for you.’
 So don’t give those to just anybody.

-Roses are have always been one of the most popular flowers on the wholesale flower market and are available all year round in numerous varieties and grades.
-Available in red, white, yellow, pink, purple, orange and green.
-Bicoloured or multicoloured.
-Large, small, short stem, long stem.
+Roses are, and have always been one of the most popular flowers on the wholesale flower market!
+They are available all year round and in numerous colours, sizes and grades, from red, white, pink, orange to bi-coloured.

 Symbolism: The heart-shaped petals represent love and trust, and the thorns indicate that love is not all roses.
 Red: love and respect.
 White: true love, purity, dignity, chastity.
 Pink: happiness, gratitude, virtue.
 Orange: longing, appreciation, sympathy.
 Yellow: intimate friendship, solidarity.

 Ranunculus have a rose shaped flower and are a genus of the Ranunculaceae family, which includes flowers like buttercups, spearworts and water crowfoot.
 The name for ranunculus is Latin for ‘little frog’, (‘rana’ – meaning frog).
 Ranunculus are a cheery flower and are gaining in popularity for wedding flowers.
 They are commercially available in lovely bright colours that include cerise, orange, yellow, gold, pink, red and white.